-Regarding the impact of the pandemic on the world economy, the standard scenario S1 (supposing a 50% degree of damage to the economy at the peak of pandemic) predicts that for the entire year 2020 will result a loss of -11.9%.
-The second scenario S2, calibrated to result an annual economic downturn in 2020 of -3.5% (equal to that estimated by the European Commission), demonstrates a 14.6% damage at the maximum point of the pandemic to the world economy.
-The third scenario S3, corresponding to -3.0% decrease in 2020 (as in the IMF forecast) implies a 12.6% damage in the day representing the maximum point of pandemic.
-Figure 1b shows the daily losses provoked by pandemic at the global economy level until the end of 2020.
+Regarding the impact of the pandemic on the world economy, the standard scenario S1 (supposing a 50% degree of damage to the economy at the peak of the pandemic) predicts that at the level of the whole year 2020 will result in a loss of -9.2%.
+The second scenario S2, calibrated to result in an annual economic downturn in 2020 of -3.5% (equal to that estimated by the European Commission), demonstrates a 19% damage in the maximum point of the pandemic to the world economy.
+Figure 1b shows the daily loss provoked by the pandemic at the global economy level until the end of 2020.